anjila-ctrl/psg-project-/README.md

  C++ Pay Slip Generation System

 1.Description of the Project
-The Pay Slip Generation System (PSG) is a C++-based, menu-driven payroll application designed to generate salary pay slips for permanent and contractual employees.
-It calculates gross and net salaries using allowances and tax deductions, stores employee information, and handles overtime dues.
+The Pay Slip Generation System (PSG) is a menu-driven payroll application developed in C++ that automates the generation of pay slips for employees.
+The system supports both permanent and contractual employees and calculates their gross and net salaries based on various components such as DA (Dearness Allowance), HRA (House Rent Allowance), Professional Tax, Medical Allowance, PF (Provident Fund), and Income Tax.

+The system provides options for the user to view salary details, adjust financial parameters (like tax or allowance values), and compute overtime dues.
+It simulates a real-world payroll process by maintaining employee data and generating structured pay slips interactively through a console-based interface.

 2.Key Features of the PSG
-Support for both Permanent and Contractual employees Calculation of DA, HRA, PF, MA, PTax, and ITax
+Supports both Permanent and Contractual employee types

-Overtime dues calculated at INR 400/hour

-Menu-driven interface with options to view, calculate, and update salary parameters

-Displays employee summary and pay slip
+Calculates:

+DA, HRA, PF, Medical Allowance

-Dynamic setting of Professional Tax and Medical Allowance
+Professional Tax, Income Tax

-Extended features like employee list view and quick gross/net calculator

- 3. Output Details
-The output includes:
-Employee pay slip with full breakdown of allowances and deductions Overtime dues report
-All employee summary
-Dynamic display of gross and net salary
+Computes gross and net salary dynamically

+Overtime calculation based on a fixed hourly rate (INR 400/hour)

+Menu-driven interface with clearly labeled options

+Allows user to:

+Set professional tax

-Configurable professional tax and medical allowance
+Set medical allowance

+Display individual employee details

+View all employee summaries

+Includes extra features:

+Quick gross/net salary calculation

+Tabular display of overtime dues

+ 3.Output Details
+The output of the PSG application includes:

+A detailed pay slip showing:

+Employee number, name, designation, department, and type

+Breakdown of salary components (Basic, DA, HRA, MA, etc.)

+Deductions (PF, Income Tax, Professional Tax)

+Final Gross Salary and Net Salary

+Overtime Dues Report: Displays dues for all employees with overtime hours

+All Employees Summary Table: Shows basic info (name, salary, type) for all employees

+Gross & Net Salary Display Only: Quick view without full breakdown (Extra feature)